-Fig.~\ref{fig:exp_rpe_estimation} reports the pose estimation accuracy across three datasets.
-We specifically plot the AUC for DUSt3R- and MASt3R-related methods since they output estimation confidence.
-On the Map-Free dataset, our method attains over $80\%$ precision using only two reference images per query, fully demonstrating the potential of 3D GFMs.
-In contrast, HLoc (DISK+LG) requires more than $50$ reference images to achieve comparable precision.
-Furthermore, its performance degrades rapidly when fewer than five views are available, a failure is attributed to insufficient triangulation.
-The remaining two datasets present greater challenges for all methods.
-As shown in Fig. \ref{fig:exp_rpe_estimation_viz}, reference poses in the GZ-Campus dataset are distributed irregularly, with some lying further than $50m$ from the query.
-Even under these conditions, our method consistently outperforms HLoc-based approaches, maintaining higher precision and demonstrating a greater benefit from additional views (\ie $5$-$11$ views).
-Also, other baselines using structure-free maps still fail to achieve comparable accuracy on these challenging datasets.
+\bt{ Fig.~\ref{fig:exp_rpe_estimation} reports pose estimation accuracy across three datasets, where we plot the AUC for DUSt3R- and MASt3R-related methods since they output estimation confidence.
+On Map-Free, our method attains over $80\%$ precision with only two reference images per query, whereas HLoc (DISK+LG) needs more than $50$ for comparable precision and degrades rapidly below five views due to insufficient triangulation.
+The other two datasets are more challenging: as shown in Fig.~\ref{fig:exp_rpe_estimation_viz}, GZ-Campus reference poses are distributed irregularly, some lying over $50$m from the query.
+Even so, our method consistently outperforms HLoc-based approaches and benefits more from additional views in the $5$-$11$ range, while other landmark-free baselines fail to match this accuracy.}

-We further analyze the utility of confidence map calibration, which serves to enhance optimization and quantify the reliability of the final estimates.
-Our method consistently achieves higher precision and AUC than DUSt3R and MASt3R in most scenarios.
-Notably, when the number of views ($\geq 14$) increases in the Map-Free and GZ-Campus datasets, all 3D GFM-based methods exhibit a performance decline.
-This drop likely stems from an increased parameter for optimization and higher outlier rates in pointmap prediction~\cite{tang2025mv}, or insufficient optimization convergence, exposing limitations in DUSt3R-series methods.
-However, our calibration step mitigates this degradation more effectively than the baselines.
-Furthermore, the AUC analysis confirms that the CCM serves as a superior indicator of reliability compared to uncalibrated confidence, making it highly effective for rejecting false matches.
+\bt{ Confidence map calibration both enhances optimization and quantifies estimate reliability, and our method achieves higher precision and AUC than DUSt3R and MASt3R in most scenarios.
+Notably, once views reach $14$ or more on Map-Free and GZ-Campus, all 3D GFM-based methods decline, likely from higher outlier rates in pointmap prediction~\cite{tang2025mv} or insufficient convergence, exposing limitations of DUSt3R-series methods.
+Our calibration mitigates this degradation more effectively than the baselines, and the AUC analysis confirms the CCM is a more reliable indicator than uncalibrated confidence, making it effective for rejecting false matches.}

-\subsubsection{Map Size Analysis}
+\subsubsection{\bt{Map Size Analysis}}

-We evaluate the theoretical map size of our solution to demonstrate its lightweight nature, following the estimation approach in \cite{brachmann2023accelerated}.
-Our method stores only resized RGB images, whereas HLoc-based methods must store a 3D point cloud, feature descriptors, covisibility information, and a visual dictionary.